Engineer based in Royal Leamington Spa.

 }

-This project was showcased at COMX 2023, where it was played by members of the
+This project was showcased at COMX 2023, where it was enjoyed by members of the public.
+Maybe I'll get the band back together and finish this someday, it's quite fun!

 public void Populate(CardEffectTree effectTree)